 For more on how Acton tracks progress, see “How do I know if my child is growing morally and intellectually?” by Acton Founder, Laura Sandefer.

-Creator’s House, an Acton Academy, is scheduled to open in the Seattle area this Fall.
-The school will be led by a team of entrepreneurs and parents in Bellevue, WA who believe there is a need for a non-traditional school that prepares children for their unique callings in this world.
+Creator’s House, an Acton Academy, is open in the Seattle area.
+The school will be led by a team of entrepreneurs and parents in Bellevue, WA who believe there is a need for a non-traditional, learner-led school that prepares children for their unique callings in this world.
 It is a separate entity working in deep collaboration with the Acton Academy in Austin.
 The purpose of this differentiation is to be able to adapt and serve the needs of our parents, learners, and the rest of the community here in the greater Seattle area.

 If you are interested in learning more about Creator’s House, an Acton Academy in the Seattle area, please contact us.